 If you have ever wished there was a place to go where someone could show you how to conduct research, correctly craft citations, write an engaging paper, or even make studying less stressful and more effective, you should explore the workshops offered here!

-Navigate to by month using the arrows on the left and right.
-The upcoming events are displayed below the calendar.
+Navigate to a specific month by using the arrows on the left and right.
 Click on an event to view a description and to register.

 Become familiar with Brightspace, ACSIS, Live@AC, and understand how to connect to college WIFI and how to access printing.
 Discover these essential Algonquin College tools in the following ways: